japaf/foamgen/docs/source/tutorials/morphology.rst

 :::::::

-The main output is the ``*Morphology.geo`` file, which contains the foam morphology in ``gmsh`` CAD format.
+The main output is the ``*Morphology.geo`` file, which contains the foam morphology that can be read by ``gmsh``.
 The file defines periodic faces for meshing purposes and two physical volumes.
-One for cells:
+Physical volume for cells:

 .. image:: ../_images/FoamWallsBox_cells.png
     :width: 100%

-and one for walls:
+Physical volume for walls:

 .. image:: ../_images/FoamWallsBox_walls.png
     :width: 100%

-The file ``*Walls.geo`` contains the exactly same morphology before it was moved to a periodic box.
+Files ``*Cells.geo`` and ``*Walls.geo`` contain exactly same morphology before it was moved to a periodic box.
+File ``*CellsBox.brep`` and ``*WallsBox.brep`` contain the morphology in OpenCASCADE format (without definition of periodicity and physical volumes).

 Implementation
 ::::::::::::::